-1. Turning Down The Heat
+1. Turn Down The Heat

 Let’s start with the temperature.
 Forget those dreamy ads showing towel-wrapped models surrounded by clouds of steam!
 Hot water, says the American Academy of Dermatology, strips natural oils, leaving your skin parched.
 This applies even more in winter when the weather is drier than usual and your skin struggles to retain moisture.Lukewarm water, therefore, is best for your skin.1

 Long, hot showers are a divine temptation in cold weather, but are they worth the consequences?
-Along with hot water, longer showers and frequent showering more than once a day have been found to be common triggers for eczema, more so in winter, so restrict your shower time to not more than 10 minutes.2 Rinse your skin thoroughly to ensure no soap or cleanser remains on your skin.
+Along with hot water, longer showers and frequent showering more than once a day have been found to be common

 Towel off gently after showering and immediately apply a moisturizer to lock in residual water on your skin.
 Creams or moisturizers work better than lotions, say experts.3 Coconut oil or olive oil should work well as moisturizers too.4

 Occasionally, it’s tempting to skip our daily shower.
 It could be chilly weather, an early flight to catch, or oversleeping on a busy weekday.
 The ancients, though, have a different take on daily bathing.
-Classical ayurvedic texts maintain that bathing regularly, at least once a day, has manifold benefits which go beyond mere skin cleansing.
-Here’s a quick run-down on how it boosts health and energy:
+Classical ayurvedic texts maintain that bathing regularly, at least once a day, has manifold benefits which go beyond mere skin

 - Clears sleepiness and fatigue.